A woman with short, curly dark hair smiling outdoors in front of a blurred green leafy background, wearing a blue top and rust-colored cardigan.

 I believe the key to therapeutic healing comes down to three primary components:

-I approach therapy from a holistic perspective that incorporates several primary modalities or therapeutic schools of thought.
+I approach therapy from a holistic perspective that incorporates several therapeutic schools of thought.
 These include Rogerian therapy (sometimes called Humanism or Person-Centered), Attachment theory (exploring relational patterns from your family and childhood), Internal Family Systems (IFS) parts-work, and Somatic work.

-Below, you can learn more about the modalities I pull from:
+Below, you can learn more about each of these:

 • The body holds so many memories of experiences we’ve been through, even if we’ve consciously pushed those memories to the side.
 Tapping into the body can help you reconnect with your vitality, intuition, truth, and power.